pylevin: Efficient numerical integration of integrals containing up to three Bessel functions: Summary

 \section{Summary}

 We have introduced \texttt{pylevin}, a \texttt{python} implementation of Levin's method designed for the efficient evaluation of integrals involving up to three Bessel functions.
-The code was compared to different methods implementing the special case of a single Bessel function based on FFTLog or Ogata's method.
+The code was compared with methods that implement the special case of a single Bessel function using FFTLog or Ogata's method.
 Our tests show that \texttt{pylevin} is competitive with these more specialised codes and can reach comparable runtimes.
-For the case of integrals containing two and three Bessel functions, \texttt{pylevin} outperformed standard adaptive routines by almost four orders of magnitude. \texttt{pylevin} is completely general with respect to the order and the arguments of the Bessel functions in the integral, and therefore presents an efficient and easy to use method to compute these challenging and time-consuming integrals.
+For the case of integrals containing two and three Bessel functions, \texttt{pylevin} outperformed standard adaptive routines by almost four orders of magnitude. \texttt{pylevin} is completely general with respect to the order and the arguments of the Bessel functions in the integral, and therefore presents an efficient and easy-to-use method to compute these challenging and time-consuming integrals.